PrefLib/gaiw2023/submission.md

 ## Submission Site and Details
-Authors should submit full papers electronically in PDF format ([Submission Link](https://easychair.org/conferences/?conf=gaiw2023))
+Authors should submit full papers electronically in PDF format at ([CMT Submission Link](https://cmt3.research.microsoft.com/GAIW2023))

 Please use the following command if you are using the AAMAS format from the website before the `\title` command.